nasa-pds-engineering-node/pdsen-search-service/study/custom-query-language.md

 A parser generator, sometimes also called a "compiler compiler", is an application which generates a parser.
 It takes a grammar as input and automatically generates source code that can parse a stream of characters using the grammar.
-A grammar is usually defined in Backus-Naur Form (BNF) notation.
+A grammar is usually defined in Extended Backus-Naur Form (EBNF) notation.

 <img src="parser-gen1.png" style="width:30em;"/>